If this scheme pleases you, click here to download.

 By the end of the lesson, the learner should be able to:

-To describe the structure of gills of a bony fish.
 To explain how a gill is adapted to function as a respiratory surface.
-To explain the mechanism of gaseous exchange in gills. |

 Drawing and labeling a gill of a fish; stating the function of each part; and stating how it is adapted to its functions.